raizen74/aws-sysops/README.md

 - Amazon Redshift clusters

 ## RDS
+**Sharing Snapshots**
+Using Amazon RDS, you can share a manual DB snapshot in the following ways:

+- Sharing a manual DB snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to copy the snapshot.

+- Sharing an unencrypted manual DB snapshot enables authorized AWS accounts to directly restore a DB instance from the snapshot instead of taking a copy of it and restoring from that.

+You can share a manual snapshot with up to 20 other AWS accounts.
+You can also share an unencrypted manual snapshot as public, which makes the snapshot available to all AWS accounts.

+**Patching DB**

 AWS are responsible for patching the DB instance's underlying hardware, underlying operating system (OS), and **database engine version**.

 **Aurora logs**